Mennonite cuisine: Cookbooks

 A variety of cookbooks have recorded and preserved Swiss and Russian Mennonite recipes.
 First published in 1960 by Steinbach, Manitoba's Derksen Printers, The Mennonite Treasury of Recipes (commonly called The Mennonite Treasury) popularized Russian Mennonite cuisine and is the third-best-selling Mennonite book of all time, surpassed only recently by the writings of best-selling novelist Miriam Toews.
-The "Mennonite Girls Can Cook" series also popularized Russian Mennonite dishes, and the More-with-Less Cookbook is found in many Mennonite kitchens.
-The Mennonite Community Cookbook by Mary Emma Showalter was originally published in 1950 and features Swiss-German Mennonite recipes.
+The Mennonite Girls Can Cook series also popularized Russian Mennonite dishes, and the More-with-Less Cookbook is found in many Mennonite kitchens.
+The Mennonite Community Cookbook by Mary Emma Showalter was originally published in 1950 and features recipes from U.S. and Canadian Mennonite communities of various backgrounds.